Refinance Mortgage in Kansas City

 When Can I Refinance My Home?

-Most mortgage lenders will require borrowers to maintain their original home loan for at least 6 months before they are able to refinance.
+Most mortgage lenders will require borrowers to maintain their original home loan for at least six months before they can refinance.
 Although, each lender and their terms are different.
-Therefore, it is in the best interest of the borrower to check with the specific lender for all restrictions and details.
+Therefore, it is in the borrower’s best interest to check with the specific lender for all restrictions and details.

 Is it Worth it to Refinance a Mortgage?

 To decrease the overall monthly payment and interest rate, it may make sense to refinance, depending on how long you plan on living in your home.
 The cost of mortgage finance will be paid for by the monthly savings gained.
 On the other hand, if a borrower plans to move to a new home soon, they may not be in the house long enough to recover from the closing costs associated with refinancing.
 Therefore, it is essential to calculate a break-even point, which will help determine whether or not mortgage refinancing would be a sensible option.